aws-clouddevops/jenkins/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword

-All the slaves need tohave Java installed as Jenkins is Java based
+All the slaves need to have Java installed, As Jenkins is Java based.

 ### SonarQube : A tools from sonarqube to help un scanning our code and publishing the result to SonarQube